tywil04/PasswordManager/README.md

 ### General
 - `ENVIRONMENT` *(optional, default is production)*: This is used to determin the environment the application should be running in.
 Allowed options are `production` and `development`.

-- `ALLOWED_ORIGINS` *(optional, default is all origins)*: This is a comma seperated list of allowed origins. e.g `http://localhost:8080,http://localhost:5173`.
+- `ALLOWED_ORIGINS` *(optional, default is all origins)*: This is a comma seperated list of allowed origins (this is also used to define allowed origins for the webauthn relying party). e.g `http://localhost:8080,http://localhost:5173`.

 - `DB_PATH`: This is the path for your db, this project uses sqlite3.
 Example value: `./ent/dev.db`.